stevematney/redgreenunittests/README.md

 INSTALLATION?!
 ===

-Because we're using `pygments` to add syntax highlighting (when your tests fail), you'll need to install that using pip:
+You can just install it into your path or your sourced virtual environment with this extremely easy command:

-    pip install pygments
+    pip install redgreenunittest

-After that, just put the `redgreenunittest` folder in this project in a Python project.
-Or in your virtualenv site-packages folder.
-Just shove it right in there and reference it by importing it.
-Like this:
+After that, just reference this package like a normal, regular old python package like this:

     import redgreenunittest